pipe-cd/actions-plan-preview/README.md

 # actions-plan-preview

-[WIP] An action that leaves PipeCD's PlanPreview result on GitHub pull request.
+An action that comments PipeCD's PlanPreview result on GitHub pull request.